The Emergency (Ireland)

-The Emergency (Ré na Práinne / An Éigeandáil) was a state of emergency in Ireland in the Second World War, throughout which most of Ireland remained neutral.
+The Emergency (Ré na Práinne / An Éigeandáil) was a state of emergency in the independent state of Ireland in the Second World War, throughout which the state remained neutral.
 It was proclaimed by Dáil Éireann on 2 September 1939, allowing the passage of the Emergency Powers Act 1939 by the Oireachtas the following day.
 This gave sweeping powers to the government, including internment, censorship of the press and correspondence, and control of the economy.
 The Emergency Powers Act lapsed on 2 September 1946, although the Emergency was not formally ended until 1976.

 Background of the Emergency

 On 6 December 1922, following the Anglo-Irish Treaty that ended the War of Independence, the island of Ireland became an autonomous dominion, known as the Irish Free State.
-On 7 December 1922, the parliament of the six north-eastern counties, already known as Northern Ireland, voted to opt out of the Irish Free State and rejoin the United Kingdom.
-This Treaty settlement was immediately followed by the bitter Irish Civil War between the pro-Treaty and anti-Treaty factions of the Irish Republican Army (IRA).
+On 7 December 1922, the parliament of the six north-eastern counties, already known as Northern Ireland, voted to opt out of the Irish Free State and remain in the United Kingdom.
+This Treaty settlement was immediately followed by the Irish Civil War between the pro-Treaty and anti-Treaty factions of the Irish Republican Army (IRA).

-After 1932, the governing party of the new state was the republican Fianna Fáil, led by Éamon de Valera (a veteran of both Irish wars and Easter Rising).
+After 1932, the governing party of the new state was the republican Fianna Fáil, led by Éamon de Valera (a veteran of both Irish wars and the Easter Rising).
 In 1937, de Valera introduced a new constitution, which had distanced the state further from the United Kingdom, and which changed its name to "Ireland".
 He had also conducted the Anglo-Irish trade war between 1932 and 1938.

 De Valera had good relations with the British Prime Minister, Neville Chamberlain.
-He resolved the two countries' economic differences, and negotiated the return of the Treaty Ports—Berehaven, Cobh and Lough Swilly—which had remained under British jurisdiction under the Anglo-Irish Treaty of 1921.
+He resolved the two countries' economic differences, and negotiated the return of the Treaty Ports – Berehaven, Cobh, and Lough Swilly – which had remained under British jurisdiction under the Anglo-Irish Treaty of 1921.
 The major remaining disagreement between the countries was the status of Northern Ireland.
-The Irish saw it as rightfully Irish territory while the UK saw it as rightfully British territory.
+The Irish saw it as rightfully Irish territory, while the UK saw it as rightfully British territory.
 Within Ireland itself, armed opposition to the treaty settlement took the name of the anti-treaty IRA, seeing itself as the "true" government of Ireland.
-This IRA mounted a major sabotage/bombing campaign exclusively in England from January 1939 - March 1940 - the S-Plan in 1939.
-These attacks consisted of approximately 300 explosions/acts of sabotage and resulted in 10 deaths and 96 injuries.
+This IRA mounted a sabotage/bombing campaign, the S-Plan, exclusively in England from January 1939 to March 1940.
+These attacks consisted of approximately 300 explosions and acts of sabotage, resulting in 10 deaths and 96 injuries.